Centorr Vacuum Industries

 Ernie joined Centorr Vacuum Industries in 2015 as Director of Engineering.
 Knowledgeable in a variety of high-temperature applications, he has worked in the vacuum furnace industry since 2009 and has experience in crystal growth, gas pressure sintering, and a variety of Ceramics and Metals processes.
 Ernie has a degree in Mechanical Engineering from the University of Massachusetts, Lowell, and an MBA from Plymouth State University.
 He is a member of the National Fire Protection Agency (NFPA).

-Matt has been with Centorr Vacuum Industries since 1992, having started as a clerk making blueprint copies of drawings.
-Matt moved on as a mechanical design engineer, specializing in design work for the Aftermarket Sales group while also supporting new product designs.
-Matt has his AS from Nashua Community College in Computer-Aided Drafting and Design as well as an AS from NHTI in Mechanical Engineering Technology.
-He is involved in every phase of vacuum furnace construction from initial design to final manufacturing and oversees the entire manufacturing process for Centorr Vacuum Industries.
+Vinny has been with Centorr Vacuum Industries since 1974, having started as a sawyer in the manufacturing department.
+He is involved in every phase of vacuum furnace construction from initial design to final manufacturing and oversees the entire manufacturing process and Purchasing functions for Centorr Vacuum Industries.

 Controller & Administration Manager